 Even though I always knew Maltesers were a pretty fabulous chocolate treat, I've been really overwhelmed by how much you all loved my Maltesers Fudge recipe and how many of you made it.
 So I'm treating you to another Maltesers recipe seen as it's Christmas - Maltesers Rocky Road!
-It's another easy no bake chocolate treat, packed with digestive biscuits, marshmallows and Maltesers of course.
-I also added in a broken up Malteser Teaser bar that I had in my baking cupboard, but you could also add Malteser Teaser chocolates, or just more regular Maltesers!
+It's an easy no bake chocolate treat, packed with malted milk biscuits, marshmallows and Maltesers of course.
+I also added in Malteser Teaser chocolate, but this is optional.
+This Maltesers Rocky Road is so chocolatey and extra crunchy with all the Maltesers in it.
+It's such a yummy treat!

 Maltesers Rocky Road